json-tools/json-schema/README.md

 Instead of writing validation code as part of your frontend app you could describe it in a declarative way as JSON schema, so that you can focus on what your are validating rather than how.
 Combined with form generation this is a great time-saver while building interfaces.

-### ✋ decoding json values into elm types

-Some basic decoding of JSON values into elm records (no union types and fluffy structures), helpers to create JSON Schema by data, and elm code by JSON Schema.

 ## Current status of this project

 - [x] decode draft 6 of json-schema